folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 3. In the **Unassign an agreement from this record** dialog, click **Unassign**.
 A confirmation message appears and the agreement is removed from the package record, but not deleted from the Agreements app.

+## Usage & analysis

+In the Usage & analysis section, you can access cost and usage information for the packages and titles that are a part of your library's holdings.

+1. Select a year from the **Year** drop-down list.
+2. Select All platforms, Publisher platforms only, or Non-publisher platforms only from the **Platform** drop-down list.
+3. Click **View**.
+Cost and usage information for the packages and titles that are a part of your library's holdings will display.
+4. From the **Actions** drop-down list, you can select View titles or Export titles to view or export the titles from a package for additional analysis.

 #### Notes

 In the Notes section, you can add and manage notes.